Techscq/translatable-criteria/src/docs/guides/developing-translators/en.md

 - **Errors and Validation:** Decide how to handle operators or configurations not supported by your data source.
 You can throw errors or ignore them.
 - **Optimization:** Consider optimizations specific to your data source.
 - **Testing:** Write thorough unit and integration tests for your translator.
 Use `CriteriaFactory` to construct various `Criteria` scenarios and verify that your translator's output is as expected.
-- **Documentation:** If you share your translator, clearly document what features it supports and how to use it.

 ---

 ## Next Steps

 With this guide, you have the foundation to start developing your own translators.
-Review existing translators (if any) for reference and don't hesitate to experiment.
+For a detailed reference of all classes and types, consult the API Reference.